ComplexNetTSP/ComplexNetTD/README.md

 ## Git Repository
 * doc : Documentation about python
-* release/TP1, release/TP2: Labs materials
+* release/Lab 1 ... : exercice sheet for the labs
-* source/TP1: solution for the lab 1
+* source/Lab 1... : solutions

 ## Download the python distribution